Coverage

 Final Designs

-Here's a walkthrough of the key experiences we shipped, and the design decisions behind them.
+What follows is a walkthrough of the key experiences we shipped, along with the thinking behind each decision.

 Operations-First Dashboard

 The dashboard flips the traditional compliance hierarchy.
-Instead of leading with Scope 1/2/3 breakdowns, we lead with what's actionable: emission hotspots, trending comparisons, and direct links to the activities driving the numbers.
+Instead of leading with Scope 1/2/3 breakdowns, we lead with what's actionable: emission hotspots, trending comparisons, and direct links to the activities behind the numbers.

-Users see their operational reality first then can drill into compliance views when needed for reporting.
+Users see their operational reality first, then drill into compliance views when reporting deadlines come around.

 Guided Data Capture

-Data entry transforms from dense forms into guided experiences.
-Smart defaults pre-populate where possible, contextual help explains terminology in plain language, and validation catches errors before submission.
+Data entry went from dense compliance forms to guided experiences.
+Smart defaults pre-populate where possible, contextual help explains jargon in plain language, and validation catches errors before submission.

 Verified Emission Factors